 About me

 Outside the lab I enjoy photography, cooking, music and games, in particular go.
-If you ever want to discuss things (research-related or not) feel free to drop me an e-mail at: heim.steve@gmail.com
+If you ever want to discuss things (research-related or not) feel free to drop me an e-mail at: heim.steve-at-gmail.com